jbs4bmx/Olympus/README.md

     - Helmet of Hermes
     - Armor of Athena
     - Atlas' Satchel
-  - 60 new Magazine options offered by Jaeger
+  - 62 new Magazine options offered by Jaeger
-    - 250rd mags for 112 supported firearms with OP buffs.
+    - 250rd mags for 116 supported firearms with OP buffs.
+(Cartridge count can be edited in the config file.)

 ### NOTE: Any combination of the following 3 options can be enabled.
 Remember to set FullVersion to false.

 ### Mags Only Version
 Only the full amount of new magazines from the mod are loaded.
-  - 60 new Magazine options offered by Jaeger
+  - 62 new Magazine options offered by Jaeger

 ### Rigs Only Version
 Only the rigs from the mod are loaded.